altafang/flask_datatables_example/README.md

 # flask_datatables_example
-A demo web app that updates a database based on table row selections
+A demo web app that updates a database based on table row selections.